HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

-\paragraph{Type system.} HIR also abstracts away the implementation details of cryptographic primitives and protocols.
-For example, an addition operation does not specify how a secure addition is achieved as different protocols perform in different ways.
+\paragraph{Type System.} HIR also abstracts away the implementation details of cryptographic primitives and protocols.
+For example, an addition operation does not specify how a secure addition is achieved, as different protocols perform in different ways.
 But the type rules provide an approximation of data access policy that specifies how data is provided, accessed, and shared.
-For example, an addition operation on two shared numbers is only allowed on the same set of players with the same threshold.
-And the result is provided by either one of its operand's providers with the same set of players with the same threshold, and is allowed to be accessed by either of one the operands' observers.

-Given a cryptographic backend, HIR is further rewritten to a program with the corresponding cryptographic semantics.
+For example, an addition operation on two shared numbers is only allowed on the same set of players with the same threshold, which are known at compile time.
+And the result is provided by either one of its operand's providers with the same set of players with the same threshold, and is allowed to be accessed by either one of the operands' observers.
+Given a cryptographic backend, HIR code is further transformed to a program with the corresponding cryptographic semantics.
 And the HIR type system is refined to provide more precise information on data access policy.
 For example, the type rule of the addition operation is refined to the following when using the additive secret sharing scheme.

-The type rule checks it is a $n$-out-of-$n$ secret sharing scheme, i.e., \CODE{x.players.size == x.threshold}.
-This type rule provides a stronger security guarantee.
-The refined type system guarantees that the generated HIR program complies with the semantics of the backend.
-For example, an FHE target program is not transformed into a program that may invoke secret sharing primitives.
+The type rule checks it is a $n$-out-of-$n$ secret sharing scheme, \ie, \CODE{x.players.size == x.threshold}.
+The refined type rule provides a stronger security guarantee, \ie, the transformed program is compatible with the semantics of the backend.
+For example, an FHE target program is not transformed to a program that may invoke secret sharing primitives. \iftoggle{extend}{ See \appref{sec:syntax-hir}, \appref{sec:hir-typing-rules} and \appref{sec:types-backends} for the details of HIR syntax and typing rules.}{See~\cite{haccle} for the details of HIR.}